aimadtakhtoukh/data-exercises/exercises/exercise_004_first_filters/README.md

 You can see a correction by running `cmtc pull-solution`.

-Don't forget to run `docker compose down` before running `ctmc next-exercise`.
+Don't forget to run `docker compose down` before running `cmtc next-exercise`.